Peekaey/OsuBeatmapArtwork-Downloader/README.md

 3. Application will download the beatmapset in the background, load any images found in the beatmapset to memory and delete the beatmapset automatically.
 4. Images are displayed to the user with the option to save any desired image in original quality.

+### Features
+- Download Artwork in original quality from any beatmapset available on osu.ppy.sh
+- Choice of only storing cookie during runtime or saving to a json config file to be initialised on startup
+- Light / Dark Theme
+- Easy to use!

 ### FAQ
 - **Q:** Why do I need to provide my session cookie from the osu site?